Discounted Mean-Field Game model of a dense static crowd with variable information crossed by an intruder

 \subsection{Passing to the moving frame}

-When we introduced the ergodic state in subsection \ref{ss:erg_disc} we mentioned the necessity of the absence of any explicit time dependence in the cost functional \eqref{def:cost_disc} for equations \eqref{eqn:u_erg_disc} and \eqref{eqn:m_erg_disc} to be possible.
-This clashes with the fact that we simulate the presence of the intruder by using a cylindrical potential whose position evolves with time.
-In order to overcome this inconvenient, we change the reference frame in which we describe the experimental setting by passing from the point of view of the laboratory to the point of view of the cylinder, by defining the following quantities
+When we introduced the ergodic state in subsection \ref{ss:erg_disc} we stressed the necessity of the absence of any explicit time dependence in the cost functional \eqref{def:cost_disc} for Eqs.~\eqref{eqn:u_erg_disc}-\eqref{eqn:m_erg_disc} to be possible, which conflicts with the fact that we simulate the presence of the intruder by using a cylindrical potential whose position evolves with time.
+We thus change the reference frame in which we describe the experimental setting by passing from the point of view of the laboratory to the point of view of the cylinder, and define